Beaches and Coastline

 Misery Beach

-Being recently crowned Australia's Best Beach in 2022 had a global spotlight shone on Misery Beach.
+Being recently crowned Australia's Best Beach in 2022, Misery Beach had a global spotlight shone on its unique coastline.
 A small, secluded and very beautiful north-facing beach, offering shelter even in the worst weather conditions and great for swimming, snorkelling, surfing and fishing.
+Please note Misery Beach is closed until further notice.
+Visit DBCA Alerts for updates.

-Where 22 kilometres or 23-minute drive from the Albany Visitor Centre
+Where 22 kilometres or a 23 minute drive from the Albany Visitor Centre

 Little Beach

 Regularly voted one of Western Australia's best beaches.
-Features pristine sand and calm waters set within Two People's Bay Nature Reserve Little Beach is the most picturesque perfect, magical beach in Western Australia.
-With a combination of white sand, azure water, granite headlands, & greenery, it easily surpasses some famous beaches worldwide.
+Little Beach features pristine sand and calm waters and is set within Two People's Bay Nature Reserve.
+With a combination of white sand, azure water, granite headlands and greenery, it easily surpasses some famous beaches worldwide.
 You can find Little Beach and Waterfall Beach beneath Mount Gardner on the Two People's Bay northern headland.

 Shelley Beach

 A crescent-shaped beach covered in tiny shells.
-Pristine white beaches, excellent fishing, and a camping area with plenty of picnic spots.
-You must take a book and laze on the beach
+Pristine white beaches, excellent fishing, a camping area with plenty of picnic spots.

 Facilities Camping (DBCA managed), picnic facilities and toilet facilities